malamud3/eventMang5/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 Thank you for choosing Gatherly for your event planning needs!
 If you have any questions or need assistance, don't hesitate to reach out.
 Happy event planning! 🎉
-*